 9. TERM AND TERMINATION

-9.1 Where the Inventor or any third-party nominee (“Nominee”) or legal person (“Legal Person”) who has control of any rights over the Project Intellectual Property has been declared bankrupt, filed for bankruptcy or where a creditor has filed a claim in bankruptcy against the Inventor Nominee or Legal Person which results in the bankruptcy of the Inventor, Nominee or Legal Person or where the Inventor, Nominee or Legal Person files for creditor protection or makes an arrangement with creditors which results in the bankruptcy of the Inventor, Nominee or Legal Person, then the University may terminate the present Agreement against the Inventor or Nominee or Legal Person having control of any rights over the Project Intellectual Property, as the case may be.
-Except with respect to the Inventor, the University may terminate the present Agreement with respect to any Nominee or Legal Person that ceases to pursue its normal business operations, ceases to exist legally or files for creditor protection or makes an arrangement with creditors which does not result in the bankruptcy of the said Nominee or Legal Person, as the case may be.
-Such notice of termination shall be in writing and delivered to the Nominee or Legal Person in default under this section and the termination shall be effective on the date of receipt of the termination notice.
-Where the University terminates this Agreement acting under this section 9, any assignment, transfer, conveyance or licensing of the Project Intellectual Property shall be immediately null and void and of no effect as if it had never taken place.
-Any agreement entered into by the Inventor and any Nominee or other Legal Person involving the Project Intellectual Property shall make reference to this section 9 and include it as a binding obligation.

-9.2 This Agreement may otherwise be terminated by either party in the event of default upon thirty (30) days written notice to the defaulting party.
+9.1 This Agreement may otherwise be terminated by either party in the event of default upon thirty (30) days written notice to the defaulting party.
 Such termination occurs where a party has defaulted or failed to comply with the terms of this Agreement and, following receipt by the defaulting party of a written notice of default, has failed to cure any such default within that period of thirty (30) days.

-9.3 Unless otherwise terminated or extended, this Agreement will expire automatically on a date that is ninety (90) days from the Effective Date.
-However, it may be extended in accordance with the provisions of Article 27.15 (d) of the CUFA Collective Agreement.
+9.2 Unless otherwise terminated or extended in accordance with the provisions of Article 27.15 (d) of the CUFA Collective Agreement or section 9.4 below, this Agreement will expire automatically on a date that is ninety (90) days from the Effective Date.

-9.4 Where, prior to the expiry or termination of this Agreement, the University provides the Inventor with written confirmation of its intent to pursue protection and Commercialization of the Project Intellectual Property, the terms of this Agreement shall be automatically extended to coincide with the expiration or abandonment by the University, or by any third party acting on its behalf, of all patents or other rights relating to the Project Intellectual Property.
-The provisions relating to confidentiality, dispute resolution and all waivers shall survive the expiry or termination of this Agreement.
+9.4 Where, prior to the expiration or termination of this Agreement, the University provides the Inventor with written confirmation of its intent to pursue protection and Commercialization of the Project Intellectual Property, the terms of this Agreement shall be automatically extended to coincide with the expiration or abandonment by the University, or by any third party acting on its behalf, of all patents or other rights relating to the Project Intellectual Property.
+The provisions relating to confidentiality, dispute resolution and all waivers shall survive the expiration or termination of this Agreement.

 10. DISPUTE RESOLUTION